LucianoVanDerToorn/lovers-of-wisdom/docs/philosophy/introduction.md

 Of course it's possible to mix and match here, or if you get bored to start reading from the primary works, but you'll get less out of it.

+Feel free to skip this step and only consult the works if you don't understand something.

 After the introductory work: Cottingham's Anthology